drupol/master-thesis/src/thesis/1-introduction.typ

 beyond our scope.

-I will explore a selection of tools and methodologies that promote reproducibility or, at least, create favorable conditions for facilitating it.
+I will explore a selection of tools and methodologies that promote reproducibility or, at least, create favourable conditions for facilitating it.
 Moreover, this document is intended to enlighten and hopefully convince the reader that the construction of reproducible software should be a fundamental principle, not merely a secondary consideration, within the software development